nlrb/com.visonic.powermax/README.md

 ![add device](http://www.ramonbaas.nl/Homey/visonic/add_device.png)

 ##### Pairing
-Specify on which IP address and port the serial connection to the Visonic PowerMax can be made and press the 'Search' button.
+Specify on which IP address and port the serial connection to the Visonic PowerMax can be made.
+It is also possible to select whether the panel is a PowerMax or PowerMaster model.
+Normally leave this on 'auto detect' and the app will determine the model itself.
+To start the pairing, press the 'Search' button.

 ![add panel](http://www.ramonbaas.nl/Homey/visonic/add_panel.png)